rudderlabs/rudder-sdk-ios/README.md

 > - **Repository**: https://github.com/rudderlabs/rudder-sdk-swift
 > - **Documentation**: https://www.rudderstack.com/docs/sources/event-streams/sdks/swift-sdk/
 >
-> This v2 SDK remains available for legacy support only.
-No new features will be added.
+> This version of the SDK will be sunset soon.
+So, migrate to the newer SDK as soon as possible.

 ---